 If you cringe a little at the sight of this wrinkly, old-looking sausage, it will surprise you with its delicious taste.
-Rohesser is a certain type of raw pork sausage from Germany which is mainly eaten as a snack or in combination with traditional German ‘Abendbrot’ – a cold dinner with a wide variety of foods such as sliced meats and cheeses eaten on bread or rolls.
-Since Rohesser are easily storable for up to 4 weeks and do not require much refrigeration, they are an ideal snack for picnics or camping trips.
+Rohesser is a certain type of raw pork sausage from Germany which is mainly eaten as a snack or in combination with ‘Abendbrot’.
+For the traditional German cold dinner, Rohesser are a great addition to the wide variety of foods such as sliced meats and cheeses eaten on bread or rolls.

 Rohesser literally translates to raw eaters

-Right after the smoking process, Rohesser are still rather soft and start hardening later on as the dry.
-Consumers can influence the degree of this himself according to their own preferred way.
+Right after the smoking process, Rohesser are still rather soft and start hardening later on as they dry.
+Thus, consumers can influence the degree of this themselves according to their own preferred way.
 Keeping them refrigerated will slow down the hardening process.
 While the usual Rohesser has a strong smoky flavor, the sausage is also available in other variations.
 These are often refined with different kinds of condiments, for example in a spicy version with chili or pepper.

-Cabanossi from Poland – do you want to share your knowledge on Cabanossi?
+Do you want to share your knowledge on any of these?
 Get in touch!

 Photos by SunnySideCircus